hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/07_IDR_assessing_replicates.md

 ## Learning Objectives

-* Learning how to use IDR
+* Understanding the need for biological replicates
+* Learning about the Irreproducibility Discovery Rate (IDR)
+* Using the IDR pipeline to evaluate consistency between replicates

 ## Handling replicates in ChIP-Seq

 As with any high-throughput experiment, any single assay is often subject to a substantial amount of variability.
 Thus, it is highly recommended to setup your experimental design with a minimum of 2-3 biological replicates.
 Presumably, two replicates measuring the same underlying biology should have high consistency but that is not always the case.
-In order to evaluate consistency between replicates we require metrics that objectively assess the reproducibility of high-throughput assays.
+In order to evaluate consistency between replicates **we require metrics that objectively assess the reproducibility of high-throughput assays**.

 In our case, we have two replicates for each transcription factor.
 We want to consider the peaks that are consistent in both replicates before we can compare the peaks from the two transcription factors to one another.